 These are expenses essential to the conduct of sponsored research activities that cannot be readily attributed and directly charged to specific individual projects.
 Costs like utilities, administrative personnel costs, office supplies and laboratory maintenance are examples of indirect costs.
 These costs and others are used in the negotiation of USC's indirect cost rate.
 The University of South Carolina has a federally negotiated rate with the U.S. Department of Health and Human Services.
-Different rates are applied to different types of sponsored project activities; for a listing of these rates, download the F&A rate handout [pdf].
+Different rates are applied to different types of sponsored project activities; for a listing of these rates, visit the Facilities & Administrative Costs page.

 The other direct costs (or other costs) category includes those miscellaneous costs that are not appropriate to include in other cost categories (personnel, travel, equipment or participant support costs.
 Examples include animal per diem costs (the cost of animals should be listed as a supply), human subject honoraria, publication charges, subawards, consultants, fees, computer time, maintenance and other service agreements/charges, patient care costs, space rental, alterations or renovations, equipment rental, etc.